Urban rail in the United Kingdom: Exeter

+Under the Devon Metro project multiple new stations within the city and its environs have opened in recent years, with the goal to eventually establish a rapid-transit style service through incremental improvements to Exeter's existing urban rail network.
+Recent advancements in the scheme include the openings of Newcourt, Cranbrook and Marsh Barton railway stations, as well as an increased frequency of 2tph on the Riviera and Avocet Lines.

 Glasgow

 Glasgow is Scotland's biggest city and has the UK's largest suburban rail network outside London.
 Much of the network is electrified, with some lines operated by diesel trains.
 Trains are operated by Abellio ScotRail; Transport Scotland oversees the management of routes, fares and timetables for all train services in Scotland - until 2005, train services around Glasgow were managed by Strathclyde Passenger Transport.
 Because of this historic split there are differences between train services in Strathclyde and the rest of Scotland.
 There is no first class travel in Strathclyde, and morning peak time finishes at 09:00 (rather than 09:15) with no evening peak time.

 Glasgow Central and Glasgow Queen Street are the two mainline railway stations, both in the city centre.
 Services to the south leave from Central, and to the north leave from Queen Street.
 Two lines run underground east to west through the city centre: the North Clyde line through Queen Street and the Argyle Line through Central, from underground platforms below the mainline stations.
 The North Clyde and Argyle lines meet at Partick, which is also served by the Glasgow Subway.
 There are Glasgow Subway stations near Central (St Enoch) and Queen Street (Buchanan Street).

 A bus services to Glasgow Airport operates from Paisley Gilmour Street station.
 Glasgow Prestwick Airport has its own railway station on the Ayrshire Coast line, and is the only airport in Scotland with its own station.
 A direct rail link from Glasgow Central to Glasgow International Airport was planned, but was cancelled in 2009.